NoemiTurner/TeamCocoProject/README.md

 # Database Management Project and Web Application
 ### Developer: Noemi Turner
+### Description: This was originally part of my final project for CPSC 321 at Gonzaga University, but I've started to continue developing it further.

 **References:** My project is inspired by the website: https://teamcoco.com/.
 The data and images from I borrowed from the website were used for education purposes only.